What is Q fever?

-Animals like goats, sheep, cattle and some other domesticated animals can carry the Q fever bacteria in their flesh and body fluids.
-The highest numbers of these bacteria are found in tissues involved in birth, including the uterus, placenta, and birth fluids.
+Animals like goats, sheep, cattle, cats, birds, dogs and ticks can carry the Q fever bacteria in their flesh and body fluids.
+The highest numbers of these bacteria are found in tissues involved in birth including the uterus, placenta, and birth fluids.

 Q fever is very infectious and only a small number of bacteria are needed to make you sick.

-You can become infected if you breathe in dust that is contaminated with the bacteria, especially if you are present at the birth of an infected animal.
+You can become infected if you breathe in dust that is contaminated with the bacteria, especially when an infected animal gives birth or aborts.
 You can also get sick from touching your face after touching contaminated animal tissue or fluids.

 Coxiella bacteria may also be present in raw milk from infected animals.
 You may get Q fever by drinking unpasteurized, contaminated milk.
 The disease rarely, if ever, spreads from person to person.

 Most people who get Q fever will recover without any special medical treatment.
 However, in more severe cases antibiotics are used to treat Q fever.

 Q fever may be present in farming areas, and can affect anyone who works outdoors and is in contact with contaminated soil or dust.
 Airborne Q fever bacteria can be carried 1 kilometer, or more, downwind.
 Q fever also spreads easily from room to room in buildings such as farm buildings and laboratories housing infected animals.

 People at higher risk for Q fever include: